One night in Bangkok, or two months in Tirana? We chose the latter, though maybe we’ll do the former later.

-Bakeries (furrë buke) and coffee-shops, restaurants, restaurants, and more restaurants, fashion outlets and shoe-stores, markets, vendors and peddlers, churches, museums and mosques, defunct communist relics and beautiful, restored government buildings, hotels for every budget (we recommend Xheko Imperial Luxury Boutique Hotel), parks and paths aplenty in a city built for walking, Tirana has something for just about everyone.
+In Tirana, you’ll find no shortage of bakeries (furrë buke) and coffee-shops, restaurants, restaurants, and more restaurants, fashion outlets and shoe-stores, markets, vendors and peddlers, churches, museums and mosques, defunct communist relics and beautiful, restored government buildings.
+There are hotels for every budget (we recommend Xheko Imperial Luxury Boutique Hotel), and parks and paths aplenty, in a city built for walking.
+Tirana has something for just about everyone.

 And although it’s got many crap reviews, mostly due to atrocious service, Sakura Sushi Bar did prepare great Japanese food for us.
-Probably because we were one of three occupied tables during our visit, the service was only poor, not terrible, but if you’re craving sushi…
+Probably because we were one of three occupied tables during our visit.
+So the service was only poor, not terrible.

-There is a steakhouse in the same area (Blloku) that I really liked but can’t remember, or find online for the life of me.
-Even the street food was great (Try Byrek, a stuffed, salty, flaky bit of heaven).
+Even the street food was great in Tirana (Try Byrek, a stuffed, salty, flaky bit of heaven).
 We never had any issue filling our bellies in all of Albania.

 Perhaps to offset the possibility of becoming morbidly obese due to the prevalence of all the eateries in Tirana, it is a city of very enticing walkability.
 There are many footpaths and parks, Grand Park (Parku I Madh) is quite epic, and a person can easily walk many miles in a day.
 Especially if walking from restaurant to restaurant, finishing the day off in a pub or cafe.
 Not hard to do.